- Premium SWIFTPRO Roller Blind system

 You can see instructions for measuring for blinds at the link.
-Please bear in mind that the widest point of a roller blind is the top - so we'd advise paying particular attention to the width at the top of the recess.
-It's no problem for a roller blind to be too big on the drop as the excess fabric can simply remain on the tube!
+Bear in mind that the widest point of a roller blind is the top - so pay particular attention to the width at the top of the recess.
+It's no problem for a roller blind to be too big on the drop as the excess fabric can simply remain on the tube.

 So in terms of fitting the blinds themselves, you can refer to these electric blinds fitting instructions, which are specific to our SWIFTPRO system featured on this product page.
-You should also consider that there are a couple of other aspects to the correct installation of a relay operated roller blind - namely the cabling, the connections and the configuration of the blind.
+You should also consider that there are a couple of other aspects to the correct installation of an mains powered and radio operated blinds - namely, the power and cabling, the connection to power, and the configuration of the blind.
 These are covered in more detail in the remaining questions below.

 The rated current in the motors used in our mains powered roller blinds is usually 0.5-0.6 Amp, and they have a power rating of between 90-130W.
-If your blind relay requires a fuse then a 3 amp fuse will be sufficient to protect the cabling and motor.
+So a 3 amp fuse will be sufficient to protect the cabling and motor.
+Read more.

 It's important to consider the installation of electric blinds in terms of the discrete processes involved:

-As shown in the diagram below, our SWIFTPRO roller blinds use brackets that project 81mm and have a footprint of 61mm.
+As shown in the diagram below, our SWIFTPRO roller blinds use brackets that project 81mm and have a foot print of 61mm.
 These sizes include the bracket covers.
 They can either be top fixed or face fixed.
-There is a larger bracket available, but this is only necessary for blinds with a very large drop.
+There is a larger bracket available, but this is only neccessary for blinds with a very large drop.
 You can see full details of the SWIFTPRO Roller Blind system by following the link to a full technical specification.

 It's important to understand that if you are fitting within a recess, there will be a gap between the recess walls and where the fabric begins.
-First of all, if you provide "recess sizes", we make a deduction of around 4mm to reach "blind size".
+First of all, if you provide "recess sizes", we make an deduction of around 4mm to reach "blind size".
 This is so that the blind can fit comfortably within the recess.
-For a roller blind, the blind size (for the width) is the width of the blind from the outside of the left-hand bracket to the outside of the right-hand bracket.
+For a roller blind, the blind size (for the width) is the width of the blind from outside of left hand bracket to outside of right hand bracket.
 Where your blind has bracket covers, these bracket covers will be included in this measurement.

-The largest gap is at the motor end of the blind (See M in the diagram below).
-Between the outside of the bracket and the fabric, you will find the bracket itself and the motor-head - the majority of the motor is concealed within the tube of the roller blind.
+The largest gap is at at the motor end of the blind (See M in the diagram below).
+Between the outside of the bracket and the fabric, you will find the bracket itself and the motor head - the majority of the motor is concealed within the tube of the roller blind.

-And at the idle end (See I in the diagram below), there is the bracket itself and a collapsible pin that locates that end of the blind into the bracket.
+And at the idle end (See I in the diagram below), there is the bracket itself and a collapsible pin which locates that end of the blind into the bracket.

-So, measuring from outside of the bracket (inc. cover) to the fabric, the sizes of the resulting gaps on each side are approximately:
+So, from outside of bracket (inc. cover) to fabric, the size of the resulting gaps are approximately as follows: